jarrarhaider1214/docs/pages/user-guide/tutorials/project/managed-services/lab-5.md

 # Managed Services Consumption

-1. Login to Ultramesh and click the **green +** icon to start the project creation wizard.
+1. Login to CloudPlex and click the **green +** icon to start the project creation wizard.
    ![1](imgs\1.jpg)

 2. Configure the **Basic Info** tab.